Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Electric mobility today is constrained not by vehicle design, but by energy dependency.

-A structural limitation: vehicles depend on external energy systems to operate.
+A structural limitation: vehicles depend on external charging and energy infrastructure to remain operational.

 Common structural constraints